 The Eastern Orthodox Church has always held a clear and strong position against abortion.
-However, this does not mean Orthodox Christians should condemn those who have had abortions or who are considering them.
+However, this does not mean Orthodox Christians should condemn those who have had abortions or are considering them.
 In this post, we explore the Church’s views on abortion and discuss what we, as Orthodox Christians, must do to help women who find themselves trapped into making this sorrowful, harmful “choice”.

 What is abortion?